“Scotland looks better than England.”

 Luss Camping Site would appear to be the perfectly place.
 But it seems they don’t want anything to do with us.

 The diminutive man with the fury duster mullet hair thinks desperately of a reason to say no.

 He must have felt for an awful moment there that he would have to let us in to his campsite.
-But we leave, muttering darkly, and the three caravans in his huge site are left untroubled.
+But we leave, muttering darkly to ourselves, and the three caravans in his huge site are left untroubled.

-It’s hard to make out exactly where we are but in the strange Scottish twilight that seems to last longer, like a match that won’t go out no matter how hard you shake it, and with an odd phosphorescence glow low on the edge of vision, I can see trees darkly swayed next to us and something vaguely shimmering in the inkiness below as we bed down for our first night in the tartan van.
+It’s hard to make out exactly where we are but in the strange Scottish twilight that seems to last longer than anywhere else – like a match that won’t go out no matter how hard you shake it – and with an odd phosphorescence glow low on the edge of vision, I can see trees darkly swayed next to us and something vaguely shimmering in the inkiness below as we bed down for our first night in the tartan van.